-- “Start SSS on Windows startup” - this makes sure that the app always starts automatically each time you sign into Windows.
-This way, if you create recurring schedules for shut downs and other operations, the app will always work in the background and do what you want it to do.
+- "Start SSS on Windows startup" - this makes sure that the app always starts automatically each time you sign into Windows.
+This way, if you create recurring schedules for shutdowns and other operations, the app always works in the background and does what you want it to do.

-- “Start with scenarios enabled” - in order to schedule regular shut downs and other operations, you must create scenarios.
+- "Start with scenarios enabled" - you create scenarios to schedule regular shutdowns and other operations.
 You want them enabled each time the app starts.

-To make sure that the shutdown is performed now matter what, even if there are apps blocking it, check the Force option.
-Then, if you want to set a regular schedule for your shutdown (like running the shutdown daily, at a specific time), select Date & time and click the drop-down list with the same name.
+To make sure that the shut down is performed no matter what, even if apps are blocking it, check the Force option.
+Then, if you want to set a regular schedule for your shut down (like running it daily, at a specific time), select Date & time and click the drop-down list with the same name.
 Then, select the interval when you want the scenario to run: one time, daily, weekly or monthly.